MaastrichtU-IDS/dsri-documentation/website/docs/deploy-jupyterhub.md

     JupyterHub:
       authenticator_class: github
 ```

-For creating an OAuth app in GitHub please refer to GitHub's [documentation](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app).

-**Make sure that this OAuth app is made within the organization and not for your personal GitHub account!** From the organization's GitHub page in the left sidebar, click `Developer settings`.
-Then, in the left sidebar, click `OAuth apps`.

 It is also possible to limit the access to specific teams in your organization.
 This allows to give more granular access based on team membership within the organization.